praga-16/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ```
 Program for flipflops  and verify its truth table in quartus using Verilog programming.

-Developed by: Monisha T
+Developed by: PRAGATHEESVARAN AB
-RegisterNumber:  21221240029
+RegisterNumber:  21221240039

 SR FLIPFLOP: